-Most Member States have launched information campaigns via the British Embassy in their territories, encouraging UK citizens to check their residence status and take any necessary action.
+Most Member States have launched information campaigns for businesses and for UK citizens via the British Embassy in their territories, encouraging UK citizens to check their residence status and take any necessary action.
 They provide online information on government websites, explaining how UK citizens’ legal status might change and how to get the documents they need to stay in the country; most also link to UK Government policy and advice on ‘settled status’ in the UK.

-In addition to implementing the EU’s no-deal preparedness legislation, Member States have also made their own plans to mitigate the impact of ‘no deal’ on their economy, trade, business, services, transport and a range of other sectors.
+In addition to implementing the EU’s no-deal preparedness legislation, Member States have also made their own plans to reduce the impact of ‘no deal’ on their economy, trade, business, services, transport and a range of other sectors.
 Many have planned border and customs adaptations, for example.
 Those with major ports (e.g. Belgium) and significant trade with UK (e.g. the Netherlands) have provided extra border infrastructure and new technology systems, and recruited extra customs or veterinary staff (e.g. France, Ireland, Poland, Netherlands, Spain).
-Portugal is planning to open special lanes for UK tourists at airports.
+Portugal, a popular tourist destination for UK citizens, is planning to open special lanes for UK tourists at airports.